-Section 32.
+ARTICLE 6: SICK LEAVE - ADMINISTRATION Section 1.
+Sick Leave Accrual and Use.
+The allowable annual rate of sick leave accrual shall be determined by the separate but parallel Agreement between King County and the Union.
+Permissible purposes for the use of accrued sick leave shall also be determined by the separate Coalition Labor Agreement between King County and the King County Coalition of Unions.
+Section 2.
 Reporting Requirement.
-Any sick leave absence request is to be reported by the employee to his/hertheir supervisor.
-Any absence requests should be reported by text or email to the immediate supervisor as far in advance as possible and no later than the beginning of the employee's assigned starting time for each day of absence, or, if an alternate schedule, the supervisor's starting time, except as required by lawsoon as practicable.
+Any sick leave absence request is to be reported by the employee to their supervisor.
+Any absence requests should be reported by text or email to the immediate supervisor as far in advance as practicable.
 Employees need not specify the reason for calling out, beyond stating that the employee is using sick leave.
 The employer shall not ask about the nature of the illness or the specific reason for the absence.
-Individual supervisors will advise their employees

-Section 43.
+Section 3.
 Unscheduled and Scheduled Sick Leave.
-An employee may use sick leave for scheduled and unscheduled permissible purposes as set forth in RCW 49.46.210. appropriate.
-An employee may use sick leave for permissible purposes amenable to scheduling in advance at the discretion of the Prosecuting Attorney or his/her appointed designee, except as required by law.
+An employee may use sick leave for scheduled and unscheduled permissible purposes as set forth in RCW 49.46.210.
+Teamsters Local 117 Fully Recommended Settlement Offer with Section 4.

-Section 54.
 Use of Vacation In Lieu of Sick Leave.
-After the first six months of full-time service or equivalent, full-time regular and part-time regular employees shall be permitted to use vacation as an essential extension of used sick leave.
+After the first six (6) months of fulltime service or equivalent, full-time regular and part-time regular employees shall be permitted to use vacation as an essential extension of used sick leave.

-Section 65.
+Section 5.
 Physician's Verification.
 Verification of illness by a licensed physician may be reasonably required for any sick leave absence exceeding three (3) consecutive days, as provided by law (inclusive of OLS temporary/emergency rules).
-If a physician's verification of illness is reasonably required it must include the date which the consultation occurred, and a statement as to when the employee is able anticipated to return to work.
+If a physician's verification of illness is reasonably required it must include the date which the consultation occurred, and a statement as to when the employee is anticipated to return to work.

-Section 76.
+Section 6.
 Administrative Review and Corrective Action.
 Exhaustion of earned sick leave or use of leave without pay for sick leave may be cause for administrative review and/or corrective action, unless the employee has a legally-protected reason for the leave use.
 Notwithstanding counseling and subject to progressive discipline requirements, employees who repeatedly run their sick leave account in the negative, for reasons that are not legally-protected, are liable to appropriate disciplinary action, including but not limited to termination.
+Section 7.
+Failure to Supply Verification.
+Failure to submit a doctor's verification may constitute cause for disciplinary action, unless otherwise required by law.
+Section 8.
+Family and Medical Leave.
+As a wage-related matter, Family and Medical Leave shall be determined by the separate but parallel Agreement between King County and the Coalition Labor Agreement between King County and the King County Coalition of Unions.
+Section 9.
+Sick Leave Increments.
+Sick leave may be used in the same increments in which the employees are paid.